Conclusion

 Conclusion#

-The digitization of a natural image involves both sampling and quantization, processes that can introduce distortions, such as the moiré effect. additional distortions that can affect images are noise and blur.
+RGB images reproduce the colors perceived by the human visual system.
+This is achieved by employing a red–green–blue Bayer filter during acquisition, and using red, green, and blue luminophores for display on a screen.
+The digitization of a natural image involves both sampling and quantization, processes that can introduce distortions, such as the moiré effect.
+Additional distortions that can affect images are noise and blur.

 To display an image, a colormap must be defined in order to associate a gray level or a color to each intensity.
 Some colormaps are very interesting for their ability to enhance specific image details.